 What’s the best broadband for working from home?

-Work remotely?
-You’ll need a broadband connection that’s fast and reliable enough to keep everything running smoothly.
-Here’s our guide on what to look for in broadband for working from home and how much speed you’ll need
+Working remotely?
+You’ll need a broadband connection that’s fast and reliable to handle video calls large files and everything in between.
+Here’s how to choose the best broadband for working from home and how much speed you’ll need

 By Virgin Media Edit